cppccn/server/README.md

         # The following settings are not used with sqlite3:
         'USER': '[DATABASE_USER]',
         'PASSWORD': '[DATABASE_PASSWD]',
-        'HOST': 'localhost', # Empty for localhost through domain sockets or '127.0.0.1' for localhost through TCP.
+        # Empty for localhost through domain sockets or '127.0.0.1' for localhost through TCP:
+        'HOST': 'localhost',
         'PORT': '3306', # Set to empty string for default.
     }
 }